sfike-1985Bears/Smartphone-Usage-Analysis/README.md

 ## Project Overview

-This project analyzes smartphone usage behavior and addiction indicators using a dataset of 7,500 users
+This project analyzes smartphone usage behavior and addiction indicators across a dataset of 7,500 users using MySQL and Power BI.

 The analysis explores: